-In light of these realities, the Basin States are evaluating possible contingency plans for operating the Colorado River system.
-These plans are not related to Compact compliance issues.
+Background: The Basin States are evaluating possible contingency plans for operating the Colorado River system to meet minimum power pool in Lake Powell under extreme dry conditions.
+These plans are not directly related to Compact compliance issues.
 However, developing contingency plans to forestall the identified concerns would also help ensure that no Compact compliance issues would arise.

-The Upper Basin group members are currently evaluating options that could be deployed in the near term to address Lake Powell elevations, and have concluded that the Upper Basin can respond to a contingency condition on the River by taking three actions:
+The Upper Basin representatives are currently evaluating options that could be deployed in the near term to address Lake Powell elevations, and have concluded at the proof of concept level that the Upper Basin can respond to a contingency condition on the River by taking three actions:

-- 1) Augmentation: Continuing augmentation operations like cloud seeding; - 2) Extending Colorado River Storage Project (CRSP) Operations: Extend operations of CRSP reservoirs to release increased amounts of water on an as needed basis to shore up storage levels at Lake Powell; and - 3) Demand Management: Implementing voluntary programs for management of demand so as to bolster reservoir storage.
-Because of the structural deficit, demand management for the Lower Basin is critical.
-The Upper Basin states are also exploring demand management with the understanding that any water generated as a result of demand management would be "system water" and would be carefully managed so that critical storage levels are maintained without triggering greater releases to the Lower Basin.
+- 1) Augmentation: Continuing augmentation operations like cloud seeding; - 2) Extending CRSP Operations: Extend operations of CRSP reservoirs to release increased amounts of water on an as needed basis to shore up storage levels at Lake Powell; and - 3) Demand Management: Demand management is the term used to describe the process for compensating existing users across the Upper Basin to voluntarily reduce demand and thereby bolster reservoir storage.
+The Upper Basin states are exploring demand management with the understanding that any water generated as a result would be "system water" and would be carefully managed so that critical storage levels are maintained without triggering greater releases to the Lower Basin.
 These conversations are sensitive, and they are occurring among the sovereign states.
-Colorado is also continuing its work through two water bank grants.
-The first is examining how the Aspinall reservoirs could be used in a water bank, and the second is a broader look at the feasibility of a water bank on the West Slope.
-Water banks, especially if developed and used across the whole Upper Basin, could support both existing users of West Slope water (both inbasin and out-of-basin users), and potentially some additional increment of "agreed to" projects.
+Because of the structural deficit in the Lower Basin, demand management through conservation and other measures is also critical.

-The contingency planning evaluations are still in their nascent form, but are expected to progress through the current and future water years.
-Several Colorado stakeholders serve as advisors to the state and there will be opportunity for broader stakeholder feedback in the future.
+The contingency planning evaluations are still in their nascent form but are expected to progress through current and future water years.
+Several Colorado stakeholders serve as advisors to the State and there will be opportunity for broader stakeholder feedback in the future.